 Repeated Hull Cleanings

-On the basis of our baselines for a specific vessel, VESPER provides different performance indicators using different methods and data sources.
+Based on our baselines for a specific vessel-class, VESPER provides different performance indicators using different methods and data sources.

 Main Engine Performance